freenas/freenas-docs/userguide/install.rst

 Insert the prepared media into the system and boot from it.
-Once the media has finished booting into the installation menu, press :kbd:`Enter` to select the default option of "1 Install/Upgrade."
-The installer will present a screen showing all available drives; select the device %brand% is installed into and press :kbd:`Enter`.
+Once the media has finished booting into the installation menu, press :kbd:`Enter` to select the default option of :guilabel:`1 Install/Upgrade.` The installer presents a screen showing all available drives; select the device %brand% is installed into and press :kbd:`Enter`.

 The installer will recognize that an earlier version of %brand% is installed on the device and will present the message shown in